dmichaels/public/work/summaries/dig_welcomes.md

 - <ins>New Member Listener</ins>
   - Kafka/MySQL plugin to monitor our member table in MySQL for new (member) records.
   - Monitors our (MySQL) database for new members and places them on a Kafka queue.
-    - The raw new member records are placed, as JSON blob/message on the Kafka "new-member" topic queue.
+    - The raw new member records are placed, as JSON blob/message on the Kafka _new_member_ topic queue.
-    - > **_Full disclosure:_** We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka new-member topic queue.
+    - > **_Full disclosure:_** We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka _new_member_ topic queue.

 - <ins>New Member Augmenter</ins>
   - Picks up raw new member data from Kafka, augments with unique Salesforce ID, and placed them on another Kafka queue.